st-user/zerodep-web-push-java/README.md

 ## Sub-modules and third-party libraries

-In order to implement the complete Web Push functionality with this library, at least the following two types of functionalities have to be provided from outside this library.
+In order for your application to implement the complete Web Push functionality with this library, at least the following two types of functionalities have to be provided from outside this library.

 <details>